ShenChikai/Trading-Projects/Quantitative_Trading/README.md

 # Quantitaive Trading Projects
-## Credit to https://github.com/nickmccullum/algorithmic-trading-python at *freeCodeCamp.org* from which the first three starter projects are based on
+## Credit to https://github.com/nickmccullum/algorithmic-trading-python at *freeCodeCamp.org* for fundamentals

 1. Equal Weight S&P500
 >  The S&P 500 is the world's most popular stock market index.
 It has more than US$250 billion of assets under management.